 St. Kitts and Nevis has a labor force of about 25,000 with a literacy rate of 98 percent.
 Local colleges largely meet the country’s technical and training needs.
 There is also a large pool of professionals to draw from in fields such as law, medicine, information technology, and accounting.
-Many of the professionals in St. Kitts and Nevis trained in the United States, Canada, the wider Caribbean, or the United Kingdom, where many gained work experience before returning to St. Kitts and Nevis.
+Many of the professionals in St. Kitts and Nevis trained in the United States, Canada, the wider Caribbean, or the UK, and often also gain work experience before returning to St. Kitts and Nevis.

 Although there is no legislation governing the organization and representation of workers, the constitution speaks to the freedom of association and the right to organize and collective bargaining.
-St. Kitts and Nevis ratified the International Labor Organization (ILO) Conventions C87, Freedom of Association and C98, and the Right to Organize and Collective Bargaining.
+St. Kitts and Nevis ratified the International Labor Organization (ILO) Conventions on freedom of association and and the right to organize and collective bargaining.
 The law permits the police, civil servants, hotel workers, construction workers, and employees of small businesses to organize staff associations.
 Staff associations do not have bargaining powers but are used to network and develop professional standards.

 The law does not provide remedies for labor law violations, and the Ministry of Labour does not provide information on the adequacy of resources, inspections, and penalties for violations.
 Penalties are outdated and fines are insufficient to deter violations.
 The Department of Labour provided employers with training on their rights and responsibilities.